EU aid deal lifts European shares to 7-week high

 In a key concession by German Chancellor Angela Merkel, the leaders agreed to waive the euro zone ESM rescue fund’s preferred creditor status on lending for Spanish banks, removing a deterrent to investors buying Spanish government bonds, who feared taking the first losses in any debt restructuring.

-Banks were among the best-performing European stocks, with Italy’s UniCredit surging 14.3 percent while rival Intesa rose 11.6 percent.
-Spain’s BBVA rose 9 percent, with Santander up 6.9 percent.
+Banks were among the best-performing European stocks, with Italy’s UniCredit (CRDI.MI) surging 14.3 percent while rival Intesa (ISP.MI) rose 11.6 percent.
+Spain’s BBVA (BBVA.MC) rose 9 percent, with Santander (SAN.MC) up 6.9 percent.

 Arbib pointed to an ongoing lack of clarity on how the euro zone’s temporary EFSF and permanent ESM rescue funds might work in practice.